 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2017) Malaria risk – P. falciparum (40%), P. vivax (58%), mixed infections (2%) – has continued to decrease in recent years.
-The coastal area is malaria-free since 1968.
-Malaria risk is low throughout the year in the interior of the country beyond the coastal savannah area, with highest risk mainly along the eastern border and in gold-mining areas.
-In Paramaribo city and the other seven coastal districts, transmission risk is low or negligible.
-Some decline in quinine sensitivity also reported.
+WHO—International Travel and Health (current online update, Country List)(2021) Malaria risk due to P. falciparum (40%), P. vivax (58%), and mixed infections (2%) continues to decrease in recent years.
+Suriname is in the process of malaria elimination.
+Malaria occurs throughout the year in the interior of the country beyond the coastal savannah area, with highest risk mainly along the eastern border and in gold‐mining areas.
+Paramaribo city and the other seven coastal districts have been free from malaria transmission since 1968.
+P. falciparum resistant to mefloquine has been reported.
+Some decline in quinine sensitivity has also been reported.

 - Recommended prevention in risk areas: C – Risk of P. falciparum malaria, in combination with reported chloroquine and sulfadoxine–pyrimethamine resistance.
 Mosquito bite prevention plus atovaquone–proguanil or doxycycline or mefloquine chemoprophylaxis (select according to reported side effects and contraindications) a

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).

 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.